eclipse-archived/codewind-docs/docs/_documentations/che-setupregistries.md

 # Adding an image registry in Codewind in Che

-## Prerequisite: Determining if you need an image registry
+## Prerequisite: Determining if you need an image registry for building your projects in the cloud

- The following scenarios in Codewind require you have an image specify which image registry is in use:
+ Codewind uses image registries for the following purposes:

+ 1. working with templates that are hosted on non-public image registries.
+ 2. building projects in the cloud.

+When building projects in the cloud, Codewind on Eclipse Che pushes an image of your built project to a deployment image registry on your Kubernetes cluster.

+You must [add the image registry](#adding-an-image-registry-in-codewind) to Codewind if your deployment image registry requires credentials.

+**If you are developing a Codewind or Appsody style project** the image deployment registry that Codewind can use is based on the style of project you are developing on your cloud:
-- **Codewind for Eclipse Che running on a remote Kubernetes cluster to develop a Codewind style project** Configure Codewind with an image registry to push the application image to that specific image registry.
-When you run Codewind on Kubernetes for Codewind style projects, Codewind uses [`buildah`](https://github.com/containers/buildah) to build container images from Dockerfiles and to push the images to an image registry that you specify.

- -- Use the **Image Registry Manager** in your Codewind IDE to configure the registry to use.
- -- Use any registry as long as `buildah` and the node that Codewind is running on can resolve the registry hostname.
+- **Codewind style project** Codewind uses [`buildah`](https://github.com/containers/buildah) to build container images from Dockerfiles and to push the images to an image registry that you specify.
+Use any registry as long as `buildah` and the node that Codewind is running on can resolve the registry hostname.
 If `buildah` cannot resolve the registry hostname, `buildah` cannot push your projects to the registry, and deployment on Kubernetes is prevented.

-- **Codewind for Eclipse Che running on a remote Kubernetes cluster to develop an Appsody style project** Configure Codewind to use the credentials for a specific image registry.

-- **Codewind running locally to develop an Appsody-style project** From the command line, enter the `docker login` command in the registry before you create the Appsody project

-## Image Registry Specifics
+- **Appsody style project** The image registry for the Appsody stacks ADD LINK TO REGISTRY requires credentials.

-- **Using OKD Codewind with OKD or Openshift** To use the OpenShift internal container registry with Codewind, see [Adding the OpenShift internal registry with Codewind](openshiftregistry.html).
+**If you are using Codewind with OKD or Openshift** To use the OpenShift internal container registry with Codewind, see [Adding the OpenShift internal registry with Codewind](openshiftregistry.html).

 ## Adding an image registry in Codewind